Freshlyground: 2010 FIFA World Cup

 A song by Colombian pop star Shakira and Freshlyground was the official song of the 2010 FIFA World Cup.
 The song, titled "Waka Waka (This Time for Africa)", is based on "Zangalewa", a popular Makossa African soldiers' song by Golden Sounds.
 "Zangalewa" was a hit single in Colombia in 1987.
 Shakira and Freshlyground performed the song at the pre-tournament kick-off concert in Soweto on 10 June.

 The following July, the band also took part in the official handing-over ceremony, which took place in South Africa.

 The Legend (2013)

 Violinist Kyla-Rose Smith stated on the band's web site that "This album captures the emotion, the passion and the energy of our live performances.
 Our live concerts have always been at the bedrock of our popularity."

 Artistry

-The band's sound is primarily afro-fusion, a musical style that emerged in South Africa during the 1970s and 1980s that is mix of dance and music-genre styles.
+The band's sound is primarily afro-fusion, a musical style that emerged in South Africa during the 1970s and 1980s that is a mix of dance and music-genre styles.
 The band's songs are multilingual and incorporate languages such as Xhosa, English, French and Zulu.
 Their music is frequently a fusion of genres incorporating an experimental wide range of crossovers including kwaito, folk, kwela, indie-rock, jazz and blues.